 - 1. MS students may have a cell phone with them at school, but that cell phone must be off, not on vibrate, except for specific times listed below. - 2.
 MS students are allowed to use their cell phones, on campus, anytime before 8:00 a.m. and after 3:15 p.m.
 MS Students may use their cell phones during the school day (8:00 a.m. to 3:15 p.m.)
 ONLY at the following times: 7th/8th Lunch/Recess (11:00 11:27).
 Cell phones are not to be used during passing times.
 During this time phones should be off.
 5th and 6th-grade students will not be permitted to use a cell phone at all during the regular school day. - 3.
 Students participating in after-school athletic events/practices may use their cell phones with permission from their coach. - 4.
-Cell phones may not be visible at any other time during the day and must be turned off completely, not on vibrate, except during those times referenced in number 2 and 3. - 5.
-Each teacher has the right to allow the use of cell phones during instructional time for instructional purposes. - 6.
+Cell phones may not be visible at any other time during the day and must be turned off completely, not on vibrate, except during those times referenced in number 2 and 3.

+- 5. Each teacher has the right to allow the use of cell phones during instructional time for instructional purposes. - 6.
 Students are welcome to use their cell phone cameras, or any other digital camera for instructional purposes only.
-Students are NOT allowed to take photos or videos of other students at any other time.

-- 7. Any phone communication during the instructional day, except during lunch, will take place on school telephones with permission from office personnel with the exception of emergency situations.
+Students are NOT allowed to take photos or videos of other students at any other time. - 7.
+Any phone communication during the instructional day, except during lunch, will take place on school telephones with permission from office personnel with the exception of emergency situations.
 Parents should continue to call the school for any emergency situation. - 8.
 Students are not permitted to bring cell phones into a classroom.
 Teachers will collect any student cellphones in classrooms.
 7th & 8th Grade students may be asked to place cell phones in a provided classroom caddy. - 9.
 Possession of a cell phone by a student is a privilege, which may be forfeited by any student not abiding by the terms of this policy.
 Students shall be personally and solely responsible for the security of their cell phones.
-Monticello Middle School does not assume any responsibility for theft, loss, or damage of a cell phone, or unauthorized calls made on a cell phone. - 10.
+Monticello Middle School does not assume any responsibility for theft, loss, or damage of a cell phone, or unauthorized calls made on a cell phone - 10.
+Students are NOT allowed to use wireless listening devices such as but not limited to Airpods at any time (other than lunch/recess for 7th/8th grades) without staff permission. - 11.
 Students who call home to inform parent/guardian of illness or injury prior to notifying school staff will be documented for a cell phone violation.